-This fall our Snowfit day camps in Redmond, start with a movement awareness breakdown and then rebuild you during the rest of the day.
+This fall our Snowfit day camp in Redmond, starts with a movement awareness breakdown and then rebuild you during the rest of the day.

 We will take you to new levels of fitness and body awareness, and coach you in movements that will immediately transfer to your skiing.

 Get ready for skiing and other sports by improving your fitness, your movements and your alignment, so you can enhance your on-snow performance and efficiency as well as help protect you from injury.

 We’ll explore training that constantly engages your stance in order to produce efficient movements, and then look to add in true power training, something that is often missing from ski “fitness” programs.
 After all, all snow sports – alpine, Tele, and XC skiing and snowboarding – are dynamic sports that demand the power to move your body to keep it able to resist and react to all the forces of the snow-sliding movements.